 We can manage our dogs, erm, 'output' with an appropriate diet but in my experience for dogs who like to fart the best we can hope for is that we can take down their nuclear level backside bombardment to a more tolerable standard of olfactory assault.

-Is there a food that can have a dramatic impact on a dog who farts a lot?
-This could be the solution you're looking for: http://www.k9magazine.com/is-fish-good-for-dogs/
+Is there a food that can have a dramatic impact on a gassy dog?
+This could be the solution you're looking for: https://www.k9magazine.com/is-fish-good-for-dogs/

 3. OMG, jump with me!